Google Fined $5 Billion For Antitrust Violations Related To Relationship With Android Manufacturers

 Google has been ordered to pay a $5 billion fine for the violation of European Union (EU) antitrust laws following an investigation that spanned three years.
-The EU charges that the tech giant’s practice of forcing companies who manufacture Android phones to pre-install the Google Search application and the Chrome web browser.
-Commissioner Margrethe Vestager is in charge of competition policy and has earned a reputation for her scrutiny of practices in the Silicon Valley explained.
+The EU charges the tech giant with forcing companies who manufacture Android phones to pre-install the Google Search application and the Chrome web browser.
+Commissioner Margrethe Vestager, in charge of competition policy and has earned a reputation for her scrutiny of practices in the Silicon Valley, explained.

 “Google has used Android as a vehicle to cement the dominance of its search engine.
 These practices have denied rivals the chance to innovate and compete on the merits.”